joevtap/SIN110-Graph-Algorithms/README.md

 ## 📌 How this repository is organized

-- Every homework or project will have it branch
+- Every homework or project will have it own branch
 - Each branch will contain a README.md file describing the process I went through
 - This file will also include my difficulties doing homework and what I did to overcome them
 - There will also be a .pdf version